Skip to content

 Your Housing Rights

 Housing is more than just shelter — it’s the foundation of our health, safety, and wellbeing.
 The right to adequate housing is recognised under international law as a basic human right.
-In Scotland, this right is backed up by a range of legal protections that set minimum standards for the condition and safety of your home.
+In Scotland, this right is backed up by a range of legal protections that set safe and tolerable standards for the condition and safety of your home.

-If you are a tenant in social housing or rent from a private landlord, you are entitled to live in a home that is:
+If you’re a tenant in social housing or rent from a private landlord, you must be provided with a home that is:

 • Wind and watertight;